 - Original visa fee payment receipt.

-- Your current and all old passports.
+- Your current and previous passport with visa.

 - Others documents specific for the visa type you will be applying for such as Form I-797, Form I-20, Form DS-2019, SEVIS fee receipt, etc.